Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Compared with the benchmark BTC-USD (994.4%) in the period of the last 5 years, the total return, or performance of 1278.4% of Crypto & Leveraged Top 2 Strategy is larger, thus better.
+• Compared with the benchmark BTC-USD (811.6%) in the period of the last 5 years, the total return, or increase in value of 1086.4% of Crypto & Leveraged Top 2 Strategy is larger, thus better.

 CAGR: